General Regulation I - Definitions

 (c) "University Regulations" includes the General Regulations of the University and regulations made under the authority of these regulations.

 (d) "The General Regulations of the University" means the rules laid down by Senate and Council for the conduct of members of the University under the authority accorded to those bodies by the Statutes of the University.
-They are subject to alteration from time to time by those bodies.
-They are published in the University Calendar Volume I available on the web via www.dur.ac.uk/university.calendar/volumei/.
+Please refer to the disclaimer available at www.durham.ac.uk/gateways/handbooks/ for information on the circumstances in which these regulations may be altered.
+They are published in the University Calendar Volume I available on the web via www.durham.ac.uk/university.calendar/volumei/.

 (e) “Codes of Practice” and the University’s Learning and Teaching Handbook provide guidance on specific areas of the University.
 If there is any conflict or disagreement between what is stipulated in General Regulations and the advice given in the Codes of Practice or the University’s Learning and Teaching Handbook, the stipulations within General Regulations take precedence.